CzeleHub/TopRss/README.md

 goes through all processes that are in the /proc directory,

-the keeps the ones that have both name and VmRSS information in status file,
+then keeps the ones that have both name and VmRSS information in status file,

 and then groups all processes with the same name.